CybertronianFan/Temperature-and-Humidity-sensor/README.md

 7\.
 Connect the LCD VSS, RW and K pins to the ground rail.

 8\.
 Connect the VDD and A pins to the power rail.

 9\.
 Connect the RS pin of the LCD to digital pin 7, E pin to digital pin 8, D4 pin to digital pin 9, D5 pin to digital pin 10, D6 pin to digital pin 11 and D7 pin to digital pin 12.

+Coding instructions:

+Copy paste the code titled "TaHs\_Code" into Arduino IDE and upload it to the Arduino Uno.